FbW-48-2/ds-03-db-intro/README.md

 ## Bonus - More Filtering :)

 Now let's filter for students that have some favQuote set.
-Use the $exists filter operator for that).
+Use the $exists filter operator for that.
+Google it, in case we did not cover it :)

 And afterwards filter for those studs that have no favQuote so far (now it's a good time to update them :))